Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

-While our current work draws inspiration from \cite{bigorgne2025global}, there are distinct differences in our approach.
+\item {Bigorgne \cite{bigorgne2025global}} recently streamlined the theory by demonstrating that modified vector fields are not strictly necessary, providing a more direct proof.\end{itemize} While our current work draws inspiration from \cite{bigorgne2025global}, there are distinct differences in our approach.
 Whereas \cite{bigorgne2025global} operates in Minkowski space $(\mathbb{R}^{1+3}, \eta)$ with coordinates $(x_0=t, x_1, x_2, x_3)$ and metric $\eta = (-1, 1, 1, 1)$, we separate the time and space variables to explicitly track the dependence on the speed of light $c$.
-We provide an independent proof and anticipate that our framework for the Vlasov-Maxwell component remains parallel to \cite{bigorgne2025global} in the specific case where $c=1$.\\
+We provide an independent proof and anticipate that our framework for the Vlasov-Maxwell component remains parallel to \cite{bigorgne2025global} in the specific case $c=1$.

 Additionally, global well-posedness for the RVM system has been established under various symmetry assumptions \cite{glassey1990one, glassey1997two, luk2016strichartz, wang2022global}.
 For a broader discussion on continuation criteria, we refer to \cite{glassey1986singularity, glassey1989large, bouchut2003classical, sospedra2010classical, patel2018three, kunze2015yet}, as well as \cite{lin2007nonlinear, lin2008sharp} for stability and instability criteria.